Yan Gomes Preview, Player Props: Cubs vs. Tigers

-The Chicago Cubs, including Yan Gomes (.212 batting average in his past 10 games), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+Yan Gomes -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Detroit Tigers, with Tarik Skubal on the mound, on August 23 at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Tigers.
+In his previous game he had a one-hit performance (1-for-4) against the Tigers.

 Yan Gomes Game Info & Props vs. the Tigers